Kay1789/Pet-Sim-/README.md

 💀 Warnings

+If hunger hits starvation 3 times during play, your pet dies 💀

-If hunger drops too low 3 times (while playing), your pet just... dies.
+If energy gets too low (dead inside level) 3 times without sleep, your pet also dies from exhaustion

-Don’t say I didn’t warn you 👀
+Take care of your virtual buddy or face the consequences 😤